Natural Stone FAQs

 How to keep pavers from moving?

-To help minimize the effect of movement of your pavers, we use additional pavers, a solid cement lip or metal or vinyl edging.
+To help minimize the effect of movement of your pavers, we use additional pavers, a solid cement lip or vinyl edging.
 This will also help minimize creeping weeds.

 How to pack in the cracks?